 DETROIT (WXYZ) - Police say it was a bizarre and reckless shooting on Detroit’s west side and you’re not going to believe what the dispute was over.

-Armed and charged with attempted murder, the U.S. Marshals are asking for the public's help tracking Cleveland Cunningham down.
+Armed and charged with attempted murder the U.S. Marshals are asking for your help to track Cleveland Cunningham down.

-“The man owns some rental property so he’s watched this kid grow up," Watson said.
-"He’s known the mother for years and to treat your neighbor in this way, I mean it’s over a trash can."
+“The man owns some rental property so he’s watched this kid grow up, he’s known the mother for years and to treat your neighbor in this way, I mean it’s over a trash can,” Watson said.

-That now grown kid, police say he’s Cleveland Cunningham and he was out to kill the man who owns the house across the street.
-That neighbor also happens to be a retired Detroit Police Officer.
+That now-grown kid?
+Police say he’s Cleveland Cunningham and he was out to kill the man who owns the house across the street who also happens to be a retired Detroit Police Officer.

 “The suspect confronts him, points a handgun at him and tells him he’s going to shoot him,” Watson said.

 Police say the retired officer ran into his car to get away.

 “As he’s driving away the suspect fires multiple rounds from a handgun trying to kill this guy and it was all over a trash can,” Watson said.

 Police say several bullets from a 45 caliber handgun were recovered from the car but Cunningham and his gun remain at large.